Leptons and other forces of Nature

+Both of these problems related to neutrino and DM open new pathways to think beyond the SM.
+But the triumph of the SM is beyond doubt and hence the fundamental framework of the GWS model should be respected.
+Rather, one alternative strategy could be to review the primary axioms of the SM in the light of the present observations.
+It is to be noted that, regarding the mass of the neurino, the problem lies in the Yukawa term of the Lagrangian, which denotes the couplings of the fundamental particles with the Higgs field.
+If the neutrino were not a fundamental particle, the Yukawa term for the neutrino would hardly be needed.
+The neutrinos could get masses through other mechanisms.
+Perhaps the idea of `compositeness' could give answers to the origin of $\nu$ masses.

+In the context of the compositeness of the SM particles, we note that there is a set of models, known as `composite models' that address the structural issues\, \cite{Lyons:1982jb,Buchmuller:1985nn} with the SM by claiming that the particles in the SM are not fundamental, rather they are composed of new fundamental particles\, \cite{Fritzsch:1981zh,Harari:1980ez,Pati:1974yy,Dugne:1999ez}.
+These models are not focused enough on the mainstream particle physics research, especially after the discovery of the Higgs boson as these models do not consider the Higgs mechanism as a source of mass generation.
+But since the Higgs mechanism cannot provide masses to the neutrinos, we should not disregard the importance of the composite models in this regard.

-Both of these problems related to neutrino and DM open new pathways to think beyond SM.
-Instead of going beyond the SM, one alternative strategy is to review the primary axioms of the SM.
-The triumph of SM is beyond doubt and hence the fundamental framework of GWS model cannot be tempered a lot.
-In the present work, we shall try to modify the GWS model without deviating much from the original philosophy.
-For the sake of argument, if it is confirmed in future experiments that there exists no right handed Dirac neutrino and at the same time, neutrinos are not Majorana particles as well, then explaining the origin of neutrino mass will become difficult.
-We shall try to find this answer by looking into the possible coexistence of hidden matter with SM particles and the presence of hidden forces of Nature along with EW interaction.
+In the present work, we try to modify the GWS model without deviating much from the original philosophy.
+If, for the sake of argument, it is confirmed in future experiments that neither right handed Dirac neutrinos exist nor are neutrinos Majorana particles, then explaining the origin of neutrino mass will become difficult in terms of the contemporary models.
+We will try to seek this answer by looking into the possible coexistence of hidden matter with SM particles and the presence of hidden forces of nature along with the EW interactions.
 To keep the discussion simple, we shall consider the leptons only.

+The paper is organised in the following way.
+In Section \ref{Section 2}, we present the axioms of this extended GWS model and elaborate the same.
+In Section \ref{Section 3}, we attempt to explain some phenomena including the masses of the composite leptons and the neutrino oscillations based on our model.
+And finally in Section \ref{Section 4}, we provide the summary and discussion of our proposed model.